photoprism/photoprism/README.md

 ![](https://dl.photoprism.app/img/ui/desktop-1000px.jpg)

-To get a first impression, you are welcome to play with our public demo at [try.photoprism.app](https://try.photoprism.app/).
+To get a first impression, you are welcome to play with our [public demo](https://try.photoprism.app/).
+Be careful not to upload any private pictures.

 ## Feature Overview ##